Glossary of University terms

 A four digit alpha code used to identify an academic program on the University's record system, e.g. MBAR.
 The first letter represents the campus (Magill), the second letter represents the program level (Bachelor) and the last two letters are an abbreviation of the program name (Arts).

 An academic staff member who is responsible for providing academic leadership of a program.

 An academic staff member who is responsible for providing academic leadership of a UniSA Online program.

 A combination of the Graduate Qualities that are developed in the various courses in the program.

 These should embody a view of what kind of graduates the program seeks to produce.

-The school that owns the program into which the service course is being delivered.
+The Academic Unit that owns the program into which the service course is being delivered.
 For more information see policy A-54: Service and collaborative teaching arrangements.

 Sets out the sequence of courses to be studied at each year level of a program.
 Programs should be designed to ensure that the courses students undertake expose them to progressively more complex aspects of the major themes in the program, and that the intellectual demands are sequenced developmentally.
 Levels of courses within a program should be differentiated by their complexity in content, demands in assessment, and in some cases prerequisite requirements.